 The Reverse Of The 1899 Penny

 This oak wreath design was introduced in 1860.
-Earlier 1859 cents featured a simpler laurel wreath without the shield.
+Earlier 1859 cents used a simpler laurel wreath without the shield — making the 1899 a “Type 2” reverse by collector terminology.

 Other Features Of The 1899 Penny

 The coin weighs 3.11 grams and measures 19 mm in diameter.
-It has a plain edge without reeding.
-There is no mint mark, as production occurred only at the Philadelphia Mint.
+Its composition is 95% copper and 5% tin and zinc.
+It has a plain (smooth) edge without reeding, and there is no mint mark, since production occurred exclusively at the Philadelphia Mint.

 Also Read: Top 100 Most Valuable Pennies Coin Worth Money List (1959 – Present)